joe7575/techage/manuals/manual_ta5_EN.md

 The pump is required to fill the cooling circuit with isobutane.
 About 350 units of isobutane are required.

+Note: The TA5 pump can only be used to fill the cooling circuit, pumping out the coolant is not possible.
+Therefore, the pump should not be switched on until the magnets are correctly placed and all power and cooling lines are connected.

 [ta5_pump|image]

 #### TA5 Heat Exchanger

 The TA5 Heat Exchanger is required to convert the heat generated in the fusion reactor first to steam and then to electricity.
 The Heat Exchanger itself requires 5 ku electricity.
 The structure is similar to the Heat Exchanger of the energy store from TA4.

+Note: The TA5 Heat Exchanger has two connections (blue and green) for the cooling circuit.
+The heat exchanger and all magnets must be connected to form a cooling circuit via the green and blue pipes.

+The cooling circuit can be checked for completeness using the start button on the heat exchanger, even if no coolant has yet been filled in.

 [ta5_heatexchanger|plan]